 The League of Mercy was first founded by the then Prince

 of Wales (later King Edward WI) in 1899.
-Subsequently, George, Princes of
+Subsequently, George, Prince of

 Wales (later King George V) and Edward, Prince of Wales (later King Edward